 To ensure that a Fibre Channel link failure does not cause nodes to fail when there are ISLs between nodes, it is necessary to use a redundant configuration.
-This is illustrated in Figure 9.
+This is illustrated in Figure 9 on page 58.

 Figure 9.
 Fabric with ISL in a redundant configuration